Nymphomaniac (film): Volume II

 Joe becomes annoyed with Seligman's focus on allegories, realizing he cannot relate to her experiences.
 He confirms his asexuality and virginity, but claims this makes him best equipped to listen to her story.

 Joe reminisces about a vision she had as a young girl of Valeria Messalina and the Whore of Babylon looking over her as she levitates and spontaneously has her first orgasm, which Seligman calls a mockery of the Transfiguration of Jesus.

-In the past, Joe suffers a crisis over her inability to achieve sexual pleasure.
-Joe and Jerôme eventually conceive a baby, Marcel.
-Jerôme allows her to see other men, though this strains their relationship.
+Joe suffers a crisis over her inability to achieve sexual pleasure, eventually having a baby, named Marcel, with Jerôme.
+Their relationship becomes further strained when Jerôme allows her to see other men.

-Joe begins visiting K, a sadist who assaults women seeking his company.
+Joe begins visiting K, a professional dominant who performs excessively sadistic BDSM acts on women seeking his company.
 At Christmas, after rescuing an unattended Marcel who has wandered onto a snowy balcony, Jerôme makes her choose between the family and herself.
 She chooses the latter, later receiving an especially brutal beating from K that makes her climax again.
 Marcel is sent to a foster home.
 Years later, Joe has regained pleasure, but her genitalia are irreversibly damaged.
 Her new boss, knowing of her habits, demands she attend sex addiction therapy.

 Joe becomes pregnant and seeks an abortion, but the doctor insists she speak to a counselor first.
 When this ends disastrously, Joe performs the procedure herself with several household implements and a wire hanger.
 In the present, Joe and Seligman argue about abortion rights.